Learn More About Anne-Marie Slaughter

 Shifting Priorities: Moving from Geopolitical Competition to Global Problem Solving

 In recent years, Slaughter has been hyper-focused on getting corporations, governments, and civic organizations around the world to embrace a new people-centered model of global politics.
-She explains how shifts in the economy, due to a combination of technology and “human work,” are creating new opportunities in an emerging “care plus economy,” – part of an economic sector valued at $648 billion – and how these changes are poised to impact the future of work.
+Named one of the most powerful women in Washington, she explains how shifts in the economy, due to a combination of technology and “human work,” are creating new opportunities in an emerging “care plus economy” – part of an economic sector valued at $648 billion – and how these changes are poised to impact the future of work.
 She acknowledges the continuing reality of great power competition, but argues that it blinds us to the necessity of cooperating to address existential crises like climate change and pandemics, which threaten the survival of everyone – businesses, people and the planet.